 James Branch Cabell Library, Room B-11

-During library hours, a lactation room is open to all VCU faculty and staff and students who want to breast-feed or pump in privacy.
-To unlock the door, check out an access control card from the service desk.
+During library hours, the mother's room is open to all VCU faculty, staff, and students who want to breast-feed or pump in private.
+Visit the Information Desk in the lobby for assistance in accessing this secure room.
 The carpeted room includes a Medela Symphony pump, a comfortable chair and a sink.
 Family restrooms with changing stations are nearby on the same floor.
-For more information, contact Jeanne Hammer at firstname.lastname@example.org or call (804) 828-1116.
+A VCUCard can be activated for access, and an online calendar is available to reserve your preferred time.
+Visitors to the Monroe Park Campus who are not affiliated with VCU can also access the mother's room, if available.
+For more information, contact Teresa Doherty at firstname.lastname@example.org or call 804-828-8658.

 Snead Hall, School of Business, Room B-4219